 \section{New High-order DIRK Methods}

-We present five new DIRK schemes, of orders 6-8.
-All schemes are A-stable; three of them are additionally stiffly accurate (and therefore L-stable).
-The schemes of 7th and 8th order are the first of their kind, and the 6th-order scheme is the first such scheme to be stiffly accurate.
-The coefficients of the schemes up to 16 digits are included in the appendix and are also readily accessible through the following \href{https://github.com/yousefalamri55/HighOrderDIRKs}{repository}.
+We present eleven new DIRK-type schemes of orders 6-8 with their embedded error estimators.
+All of them are A-stable; some of them are additionally L-stable and/or stiffly accurate.
+The schemes of 7th and 8th orders and all of the SDIRK schemes are the first of their kind.
+The ESDIRK schemes have stage order 2.
+The abessecia are computed as $c_i = \sum_j a_{i,j}$ and, for the DIRK methods, satisfy $0 \leq c_i \leq 1$, for $i = 1,\dots,s$.
+The coefficients of the embedded pairs up to 16 digits are included in the appendix.